Do you live in Virginia and you want to install a solar energy system?

 These solar incentives will save you money

-Currently, there is a 26% Federal Tax Credit available for all Virginia homeowners and businesses that install a system in 2020.
+Currently, there is a 30% Federal Tax Credit available for all Virginia homeowners and businesses.
 This is a great tool to help you recapture a large sum of the federal taxes you owe.

 If you're investing in solar for your business or farm, that opens the door for additional incentives.
-These incentives include additional tax savings on depreciation and the potential of receiving a USDA REAP Grant, if your business qualifies.
-Some businesses can cover 60% or more of the installation cost with tax credits and grants.
+These incentives include additional tax savings on depreciation and the potential of receiving a 50% USDA REAP Grant if your business qualifies.
+Some businesses can cover up to 90% of the installation cost with these generous incentives.